Evertiq - Daimler and Nokia sign patent licensing agreement

 Daimler and Nokia announced today that they have signed a patent licensing agreement.

 Under the agreement, Nokia licenses mobile telecommunications technology to Daimler and receives payment in return.
-The parties have agreed to settle all pending litigation between Daimler and Nokia, including the complaint by Daimler against Nokia to the European Commission.
+With this agreement, the parties have agreed to settle all pending litigation between Daimler and Nokia, including the complaint by Daimler against Nokia to the European Commission.
 The terms of the agreement remain confidential as agreed between the parties.

 Quarterly revenue of top 10 foundries breaks records in 1Q21 Owing to soaring demands for various end devices, manufacturers have been ramping up their component procurement activities, and foundry capacities, as a result, have been in shortage since 2020, with various foundries raising their wafer prices and adjusting their product mixes to ensure profitability, according to TrendForce.